pbrissaud/suivi-bourse/docs/content/deploy/standalone/_index.md

 {{< tabs groupId="production-method" >}}
 {{% tab name="SystemD (Linux)" %}}
 Almost all versions of Linux come with systemd out of the box, but if your’s didn’t come with it then you can simply install it.
+You should have a regular, non-root user with sudo privileges configured or access to root user to perform this.

+Replace **<user\>** and **<group\>** with the user and the group of the user with whom you ran the step 2.

-1. Create a user service unit file in `~/.config/systemd/user/suivi-bourse.service`:
+1. Create a user service unit file in `/etc/systemd/system/suivi-bourse.service`:
     ```
     [Unit]
     Description=SuiviBourse